mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 guaranteed to find an odd number of triangles in the mesh where every corner corresponds to a different room.
-You're also allowed to traverse through the mesh in a different way: The New York Times ran an [article about this algorithm](https://www.nytimes.com/interactive/2014/science/rent-division-calculator.html) back in 2014, and they used a different mesh traversal method.
+You're also allowed to traverse through the mesh in a different way: The New York Times ran an [article about this algorithm](https://www.nytimes.com/interactive/2014/science/rent-division-calculator.html) back in 2014 using a different traversal method.

-**If you take finer and finer meshes, how do you know you'll keep finding solutions inside of older solutions?** You don't!
-Not without the third of Su's assumptions, which I'll now state here: if a roommate prefers a given room for a set of prices which converge to some limiting price, then the roommate will still prefer the given room at that limiting price.
+**If you take finer and finer meshes, how do you know you'll keep finding solutions inside of older solutions?** Here's where Su's third assumption comes in handy: if a roommate prefers a given room for a set of prices which converge to some limiting price, then the roommate will still prefer that room at that limiting price.

-Intuitively, this division algorithm seems fair: the process doesn't appear to favor one roommate over another, and everyone winds up with an acceptable room at an acceptable price.
+Intuitively, this division algorithm seems fair: the process doesn't favor one roommate over another, and everyone winds up with an acceptable room at an acceptable price.
 In game theoretic terms, this arrangement is called **envy-free**, since no roommate would prefer to trade rooms with anyone else.

-Even without a probability model, then, it's sometimes possible to divide resources in a way that *feels* fair.
-In this sense, then, mathematical fairness (whatever this means) seems to have relatively general applicability.

 ### Beyond Mathematics: Fairness from Behind the Veil of Ignorance

-We've now seen many examples of math applied to questions of fairness.
-However, all of our examples thus far have assumed that every participant in a given decision has equal say.
-While this may be true when deciding where to live or whether to play a game, it's clearly not always true.
-In politics, for example, not every voice at the table is equally strong.
-It's also highly unlikely that every voice is free of bias.
+We've now seen several examples of math applied to questions of fairness.
+However, all of them so far have assumed that every participant has equal say.
+While this may be true when deciding where to live or whether to play a game, it's clearly not always the case.
+In politics, for example, not every voice at the table is equally strong, nor are those voices free of bias.
 In these more complex cases, what does fairness mean, and how can we try to ensure it?

-Rather than drawing from mathematical literature, let's address this question from the perspective of *political philosophy.* One classic thought experiment that attempts to address this question comes from John Rawls, a philosopher who taught at Harvard University for almost 40 years, until his death in 2002.
+Rather than drawing from mathematical literature, let's address this question from the perspective of political philosophy.
+One classic thought experiment that attempts to address this question comes from John Rawls, a philosopher who taught at Harvard University until his death in 2002.
 Rawls made many contributions to the fields of moral and political philosophy during his career.
 The one we'll focus on is called the **veil of ignorance.**

 Before we examine the veil of ignorance, let's connect it to the question of fairness.
-In a book titled [Justice as Fairness](https://www.amazon.com/Justice-Fairness-Restatement-John-Rawls/dp/0674005112), Rawls says, "The most fundamental idea idea in this conception of justice is the idea of society as a *fair* system of social cooperation over time from one generation to the next" (p.
+In his book [Justice as Fairness](https://www.amazon.com/Justice-Fairness-Restatement-John-Rawls/dp/0674005112), Rawls says, "The most fundamental idea in this conception of justice is the idea of society as a *fair* system of social cooperation over time from one generation to the next" (p.
 5, emphasis added).